spectrum-health-systems/AvatoolWebService/README.md

 <!-- GRU-Readme v3.2.0.191114 (https://github.com/APrettyCoolProgram/GRU-Readme) --------------------------------------
      GRU-README is customizable README.md template written in GitHub-flavored Markdown and HTML.
 The source contains an abundance of comments walking you through how to use each component.
 ---------------------------------------------------------------------------------------------------------------------->
+***
+### DOCUMENTATION IS NOT COMPLETE

+The Avatool Web Service v1.0 has been released, but I'm still working on updating/creating documentation.
+Just FYI.

+***

 <h2 align="center">
   Avatool Web Service